 In addition, you may have to pay a charge every ten years after the Trust was created, which might mean that the fund is not financially viable.

 What kind of property can be placed into Trust?

-Building a trust into a Will is something which our team do routinely.
+Building a trust into a Will is something which our Solicitors do routinely.
 They allow you to clearly set out clear your wishes with regard to your property and the property you leave this is handled.
 While will trusts have some tax benefits, they are most commonly used to provide ongoing financial support for children and grandchildren.

 To achieve this, part of your estate can be invested to provide good returns.
 Your beneficiaries’ ongoing needs can be regularly assessed to ensure a proper balance of immediate financial support and retaining of capital to provide for future support